Sven-Ve/svc-totp-bundle/docs/usage.md

 ### Enable/Disable 2FA

-call the path "app_totp_manage" in your twig template or controller:
+call the path "app_totp_manage" in your twig template or controller<br/>
 Example:

 ```html